Changes in Capacity to Absorb Clinical-to-Community Referrals During the COVID-19 Pandemic

 January 2021 – Ongoing // Nationwide

-Systems for Action is a national research program of the Robert Wood Johnson Foundation that discovers and apples new evidence that support a Culture of Health.
+Systems for Action is a national research program of the Robert Wood Johnson Foundation that discovers and applies new evidence that support a Culture of Health.

 This study assesses the capacity of community social services organizations and their partners to meet the needs of new clients identified through emerging social determinants of health (SDoH) screening and referral tools used by medical providers during the COVID-19 pandemic.
 In a previous study, researchers developed a method for assessing the capacity of social service organizations to accommodate referrals from medical providers.